 The Solent is a great place to learn to sail and get qualified.
 There are numerous harbours, bays, creeks, rivers, marinas and anchorages making it ideal to practice a whole range of yachting skills.
 Because of the large volume of other boats and busy shipping activity, the Solent is always fun and interesting.

 The Isle of Wight provides some protection from the worst of the Channel weather, meaning the sea within the Solent can stay relatively flat compared with conditions in the open sea.
 But at the same time the tides in the Solent provide Day Skipper students with an excellent challenge to their seamanship and navigational skills.

 Except for supper on the evening you join the boat, we cater on board for all meals.
-We provide food that is healthy and nutritious, including salads, vegetables, white and wholemeal bread, chicken, lean minced beef, muesli, cereal and orange juice.
+We provide food that is healthy and nutritious, including salads, vegetables, white and wholemeal bread, chicken, lean minced beef, salmon, muesli and cereal.
 In fact, just the kind of food that you might buy yourself.
 For snacks there is plenty of fruit, but also a supply of chocolate and biscuits.

 Shamrock Quay is easily accessible by train or car.

 Shamrock Quay is about an 8 minute taxi ride from Southampton Central Station, or 15 minutes from Southampton Airport if you’re flying.
 If you arrive by car there is plenty of free parking and 24/7 security.

 Occasionally a course may start on one of our boats when it is not at Shamrock Quay.
 It may be very close to Shamrock Quay or in Hamble.
 We will give you plenty of notice when this is the case.